And we're going to talk a little bit about the Shanghai Gold Exchange and what's happening.

 Yeah, it truly is amazing.

-We we're hitting one all-time high after the other.
+We're hitting one all-time high after the other.

-I mean, look at the rise of stable coin.
+I mean, look at the rise of stablecoin.

-You know, you it lets you pay for things instantaneously.
+It lets you pay for things instantaneously.

-But um we live in a credit card society, don't we, where people are borrowing from the future.
+But we live in a credit card society, don't we, where people are borrowing from the future.

-So I don't know really how much of that is really going to be um over the credit cards versus that.
+So I don't know really how much of that is really going to be over the credit cards versus that.

 Yeah.